duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 guard init livereload
 sed -i config/environments/development.rb -e '/^end/i \
   # livereload\
+  # use rack-livereload or browser extension\
-  # if guard is not running, there is an error in js console\
+  # if guard is not running, there is an error in js console:\
   # Cross-origin plugin content from  must have a visible size larger than 400 x\
   # 300 pixels, or it will be blocked.
 Invisible content is always blocked.\
   config.middleware.insert_after ActionDispatch::Static, Rack::LiveReload\